(Re)Imagine

 Goodwill – a fantasy asset

-Published on November 18, 2020 by Fawas Ahamed and Thanusha Rajapakshe
+Published on November 18, 2020 by Ahamed Fawas and Thanusha Rajapakshe

 Goodwill is one of the most subjective plug assets on the balance sheets of companies adopting a roll-up growth strategy.
 Goodwill impairments directly impact EPS and share prices.
 Given that there are many techniques of delaying or avoiding goodwill impairment, investors need to be extremely cautious of so-called management impairment tests.